open-life-science/resident-fellowship-patricia/associate-director-journal.md

 ### Any other topics

 This space is yours to add to as needed.

+## Week: 28 April 2025

+### What brought you joy this week?

+* Sunshine!
+Some glorious summery days and working in the garden to make the most of it.

+### What did you achieve?
+* 1-1 with Bethan
+* Updated and launched tender
+* Started basic planning for team retreat
+* Chair and present at team meeting
+* Host co-working (with some minor tech issues)
+* Review and update finance risk register
+* Create consultancy risk register
+* Review some process documentation PRs
+* Rework all the NASA budgets and send invoices for the last 2 months
+  * Update other budgets as follow up
+* Update SSI mentorship workshop proposal

+### What did you struggle with?

+* Thought it might be a quieter week, turns out it wasn't as I tried to get on top of all things NASA in a short period of time.
+Looking forward to a long weekend to recharge.

+### Any other topics

+Sunshine is making all the difference!

 ## Week: 21 April 2025
 Also includes the one working day I did last week.